maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 Comparison
 ^^^^^^^^^^

+The actual comparison/analysis to be made need to be specified in a separate YAML file.
+It is possible to specify multiple analyses in one file.
+Multiple comparison files in a single run are not possible.
+Three different types of analyses can be requested, simple two-group comparisons, an LRT test, and a timecourse analysis.
+Note that all the requested analyses need to have a unique comparison_name.
+If not, only the last entry will be performed.

 Twogroup comparisons
 """"""""""""""""""""

-The actual comparison to be made need to be specified in a separate YAML file.
-It is possible to specify multiple comparisons in the same file.
-Three different types of analyses can be requested, the most basic one is a simple two-group comparison:
+The twogroup comparison is he most basic comparison to be made.
+It can be specified as such:

 .. code:: yaml